john-cd/rust_howto/bk/src/categories/development-tools_cargo-plugins/building.md

 The two distinguishing features of [`xtask`][c-cargo_xtask]⮳{{hi:xtask}} are the following:

 - It doesn't require any other binaries besides `cargo` and [`rustc`][rustc]⮳{{hi:rustc}}, it fully bootstraps from them
-- Unlike bash, it can more easily be cross platform, as it doesn't use the shell.
+- Unlike bash, it can more easily be [cross platform][p-cross-platform], as it doesn't use the shell.

 ### Use `devx` {#devx}